jun-yan/ids/notes/_build/html/_sources/docs/index.md

 - Explore packages within Python for purposes of data visualization and possible interactive component
 - Complete a project in Python to develop skills which can be applied to the creation of a web application

-## Jintao Zhang
-- Learn more about computer languages
-- Make a project in python based on Kaggle data

 ## Yan, Jun